The Best Deli in Every State

 Rein’s New York Style Deli & Restaurant, Vernon

 “It’s a staple in Connecticut and beyond.”
-Taste of Home Field Editor Ruth Hartunian-Alumbaugh loves the traditional and unique fare at Rein’s New York Style Deli.
+Taste of Home Community Cook Ruth Hartunian-Alumbaugh loves the traditional and unique fare at Rein’s New York Style Deli.
 From bagels to bialys to deli meats, this shop has something for everyone.
 The favorites here include the sour garlic pickles, huge sandwiches and a good selection of gluten-free options.

 Frank & Louie’s Italian Specialties, Rehoboth Beach

-“This is the best Italian deli around,” says one local Field Editor.
+“This is the best Italian deli around,” says one local Community Cook.
 Frank & Louie’s Italian Specialties is the destination for locals and visitors alike for authentic Italian meats, cheeses, pastries and sandwiches.
 A favorite is the simple Tiny Dancer: mozzarella, olive oil, fresh tomatoes and basil on a crusty ciabatta roll.
 Still hungry?
 Find a slice of the best pie in every state.